 Otherwise, the non-AP MLD shall discard the Link Reconfiguration Response frame.

-If a ML reconfiguration operation results in one or more links being added to the ML setup of a non-AP MLD, the non-AP MLD and the AP MLD shall operate with all the TIDs mapped to the newly added links until a new TID-to-link mapping is negotiated.
+If an ML reconfiguration operation results in one or more links being added to the ML setup of a non-AP MLD, the non-AP MLD and the AP MLD shall operate with all the TIDs mapped to the newly added links until a new TID-to-link mapping is negotiated.

 The power management mode of the affiliated non-AP STA corresponding to the added link shall be in the power save mode immediately after the acknowledgement of the Link Reconfiguration Response frame, and its power state shall be in the doze state.

-If a ML reconfiguration deletes one or more links from the ML setup of a non-AP MLD and that results in a TID not being mapped to any of the remaining setup links (if exists) in either direction for that non-AP MLD, then the non-AP MLD and the AP MLD shall operate with that TID mapped to all remaining enabled links for that direction after the deletion of the setup link, until a new TID-to-link mapping is established for that TID.
+If an ML reconfiguration deletes one or more links from the ML setup of a non-AP MLD and that results in a TID not being mapped to any of the remaining setup links (if one exists) in either direction for that non-AP MLD, then the non-AP MLD and the AP MLD shall operate with that TID mapped to all remaining enabled links for that direction after the deletion of the setup link, until a new TID-to-link mapping is established for that TID.

 35.3.3 Advertisement of multi-link information in Multi-Link element